48 Hours in Sligo

 Paddle into unbelievable experiences, with Sligo Kayak Tours.
 Thread into world renowned landmarks from the comfort of your own sea kayak.

-Relax and unwind after a very active day & chomp into a delicious dinner in Classiebawn Restaurant & a Night Cap in Waves Bar
+Relax and unwind after a very active day & chomp into a delicious dinner in The Brasserie & a Night Cap in Waves Bar